spdx/spdx-spec/docs/annexes/diffs-from-previous-editions.md

 ### SpecVersion

 #### Description of Change

-The type of SpecVerion is changed from a simple string without constraints to a SemVer string which must follow the [Semantic Versioning format](https://semver.org/).
+The type of SpecVersion is changed from a simple string without constraints to a SemVer string which must follow the [Semantic Versioning format](https://semver.org/).

 This adds a constraint where a patch version is required.
 Previous usage of the SpecVersiononly included the major and minor version.